xorantc/ng-file-upload/README.md

   ngf-fix-orientation="boolean" //default false, would rotate the jpeg image files that have
     // exif orientation data.
 See #745.
 Could be a boolean function like shouldFixOrientation($file)
-    // to decide wethere to fix that file or not.
+    // to decide wethere to fix that file or not. ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser

   *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *ngf-accept="'image/*'" // standard HTML accept attr, browser specific select popup window

-  +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser +ngf-include-dir="boolean" //default false, include directories in the dropped file array.
+  +ngf-include-dir="boolean" //default false, include directories in the dropped file array.
     //You can detect if they are directory or not by checking the type === 'directory'.
   +ngf-drag-over-class="{pattern: 'image/*', accept:'acceptClass', reject:'rejectClass', delay:100}"